logo

 “We’re not messing with you,” my weird stalker said, expressionless.
 “We’re trying to smoke a man out, but you always get in our way.”

-“Oh, just stop this bullshit!
+“Oh, just stop this crap!
 You’re the one who gets in my way!
 You think I don’t know who you’re after?
 Is that Kurvallo?”

 I received no answer to my question and no eye contact.
 I could only hear her quiet munching.
-By the way, she was acting exactly according to the book.
-Obviously, we were going to play a game now, in which I would ask questions, and she would ignore me, so I had to be very patient.
-I just hoped that if I was good enough at this, I might be able to distinguish between a silent “yes” and “no” and extract some useful information from her, although I wasn’t very optimistic about it.
+By the way, she was acting strictly according to the book.
+Obviously, we were going to play a game here where I would ask questions, and she would ignore me, so I had to be very patient.
+I hoped that if I was good enough at this, I could distinguish between a silent “yes” and “no” and extract some useful information from her, although I wasn’t very optimistic about it.

-“What exactly are you investigating here?
+“What exactly are you investigating?
 Is it the bastard’s sick affinity for whores?”
 I started the game nonetheless.

 I got neutral silence.